heojae91/jbpsk/README.md

 TODO
 ====
-Decoding!
+- Decoding!
 For the moment, the only thing done in the receiver is displaying the spectrum.
 But you will only know that if you RTFM until here.
+- Better frequency acquisition range
+- Lock indication (the current indication is only NF/AFNOR 1664 compliant)